Jianqoq/Sclabel/README.md

 In: print(''.join(lis))
 Out: [■■                ]
 ```
-Final code would be
+The final code would be
 ```
 In: print_result(40, 100)
 Out: [■■■■■■            ] 40.00%
 ```
-# How to split imageset to train and validation
+# How to split image set to train and validation

-Such function can be found in the functions/dataset_manipulation.py file.
+Such a function can be found in the functions/dataset_manipulation.py file.
-First we get the list contains all the image file ends with '.png'
+First, we get the list containing all the image file ending with '.png'
 ```
 list = [file.name for file in os.scandir(origi_dir) if file.name.endswith('.png')]
 ```
-Second, we iterate through the list and get the sorce path of json file and image file then move to the distination folder. stop once the train/val ratio reached.
+Second, we iterate through the list and get the source path of JSON file and image file then move to the destination folder. stop once the train/Val ratio is reached.
-progress can be printed by providing the total number of files we need to process and the current file number. use a simillar for loop to move the rest of the file to validation folder.
+progress can be printed by providing the total number of files we need to process and the current file number. use a similar for loop to move the rest of the file to the validation folder.
 ```
 list = [file.name for file in os.scandir(origi_dir) if file.name.endswith('.png')]
 length = len(list)